 The Board is responsible for the management and administration of offshore petroleum licences and associated land rights.
 Each rights activity is subject to a review and approval process.
+Pursuant to the Canada-Nova Scotia Offshore Petroleum Cost Recovery Regulations, Cost Recovery fees may be charged.
+For additional information on Cost Recovery, please click here.
 There are three types of licences: exploration, significant discovery and production.

 Exploration Licences (EL) may be issued for Crown lands through an established Call for Bids process that is open and transparent.
 An EL has a maximum term of 9 years and provides licence owner(s) with the right to explore, the exclusive right to develop, drill and test for petroleum, and to obtain a production licence.